Parsl/parsl/docs/userguide/configuring.rst

 The Open Science Grid (OSG) is a national, distributed computing Grid spanning over 100 individual sites to provide tens of thousands of CPU cores.
 The snippet below shows an example configuration for executing remotely on OSG.
-The configuration uses the `SSHProvider` to connect remotely to OSG, uses the `CondorProvider` to interface with the scheduler.
+The configuration uses the `SSH` to connect remotely to OSG, uses the `Condor` to interface with the scheduler.

 .. literalinclude:: ../../parsl/tests/configs/osg_ipp_multinode.py